ghoshsap/RL_activefluid/README.md

-# Reinforcement learning using CUPSS
+# Reinforcement learning using PPO implementation by Ray and cuPSS for nematohydrodynamic simulations